 Happens every time.
 There’s a planning session with twelve people in the room.
 We’re all there to discuss the new cloud strategy.
 It’s time to make some decisions about future directions and next steps for the IT organization, and the business.
 Suddenly, the meeting grinds to halt.
 Is cloud a tactic or a strategy, an endpoint, or an API?
 Is it OPEX, CAPEX, or an outsourcing play?
 Is it cheap or expensive, secure or fragile, the future or the past?
 Every person around the table has a different view on what ‘Cloud Is’.

-Success creates its own problems, and cloud is a success.
+Success creates its own problems, and ‘the cloud’ is a success.
 Previously as a CTO, and in my current role at VMware as a Cloud Technologist, I’ve seen first-hand how technology can create new problems at the same time as solving existing issues.
-This too is the case with cloud computing.
+This, too, is the case with cloud computing.

-If clouds look so soft and fluffy, then why are they so hard?
+Clouds look so soft and fluffy.
+Then why are they so hard?

 In early 2019, Chris Wolf, VMware’s CTO Global Field and Industry, noted a fresh perspective on how to describe the current state of IT and the Cloud.
 Put simply, cloud is no longer just a destination, cloud is an operating model.
 I believe he nailed it, but what does it mean to our existing views of the cloud?

 Over the last year, I’ve met with over 400 organizations to collaborate on developing new approaches and tactics that leverage their existing IT investments and private and public cloud offerings.
 In large seminars, small workshops, and one on one meetings I’ve presented on the Cloud Operating Model and how VMware’s platform accelerates IT transformation and business results.
 It is through that experience with our customers and partners that I’m writing this series.